Skip to content

 Rule 2: Maintain Your Low FODMAP Baseline

-If you start adding back tolerated FODMAPs before finishing all tests, you might experience symptoms that confuse your results.
+If you start adding back tolerated FODMAPs before completing all challenges, stacked FODMAPs can trigger symptoms that muddy your results.

 Rule 3: Take Adequate Washout Periods